 - 5 sleep modes

 - IDLE

 - Power-down

 - Power-save

 - Standby

 - Extended standby

-- Power Reduction register to disable clock to unused peripheral
+- · Power Reduction register to disable clock to unused peripheral

-The XMEGA A3 provides various sleep modes tailored to reduce power consumption to a minimum.
+The XMEGA A4 provides various sleep modes tailored to reduce power consumption to a minimum.
 All sleep modes are accessible from Active mode.
 In Active mode the CPU is executing application code.
 The application code decides when and what sleep mode to enter.

-Various sources can restore the microcontroller from sleep to Active mode.
-This is called a wake-up.
+Interrupts from enabled peripherals and all enabled reset sources can restore the microcontroller from sleep to Active mode.
+This is called a wake-up

 In addition Power Reduction Registers (PRR) provides a method to stop the clock to individual peripherals from software.
-When this is done the current state of the peripheral is frozen and there is no power consuption from the peripheral.
+When this is done the current state of the peripheral is frozen and there is no power consumption from the peripheral.